by Lisa Fuller | Mar 6, 2016 | Conflict, General, Parenting, teenager

 My relationship with my teen has been jaggedy.

 Over the past several months I’ve felt tested and provoked like never before.
 It’s not easy.
 We’re on solid ground right now but I admit to having intermittent moments of insanity.

-One thing I’ve learned for sure as a parenting educator and so called expert is that I’m not the only one going through this… what a relief that is. 🙂
+One thing I’ve learned as a parenting educator and so called expert is that I’m not the only one going through this… that’s a relief. 😌

-As my teen has veered into the territory of seriously challenging behavior…(And I mean seriously), I’ve kept one goal in mind, stay connected.
+As my teen has veered into the territory of seriously challenging behavior, I’ve kept one goal in mind, as hard as it is, stay connected.

-7 ideas for how to stay connected to your teen – even when he’s REALLY pushing your buttons (did I mention that this is hard stuff?
-Because these strategies do not come easy, but they’ll work):
+7 ideas for how to stay connected to your teen – even when they’re REALLY pushing your buttons:

 - Exaggerate positivity — A study by Deborah Yurgelun-Todd found that teens use their “gut” as opposed to their frontal lobe to interpret facial expressions.
 In short an adult’s “fearful facial expression” was misinterpreted as anger, confusion or sadness 50% of the time.

 Knowing this, I’ve amped up my enthusiasm when I interact with my son and try to greet him with a huge “I love you” smile on my face — one that can’t be misinterpreted — when he comes home.

 This strategy has helped me regain some closeness with him, and he frequently asks me to check in on him when he’s waking or retiring for the evening.
 You still matter to your teen, even though they’re doing their darndest to push you away.

 2. Use a quiet tone of voice — Although you may be feeling emotional, when possible use a quieter voice with your teen.
 Similar to facial expressions, teens can interpret increased volume as anger.